apigee-127/a127-samples/oauth-example/README.md

   $ curl -u hTYG6fcQGpsO9ZvxjRke1u8mMiQZ4GAJ:hTYG6fcQGpsO9ZvxjRke1u8mMiQZ4GAJ -X POST "https://localhost:10010/accesstoken" -d "grant_type=client_credentials"
 ````

-As succesful response looks like this, and you can see that an `access_token `is included.
+As successful response looks like this, and you can see that an `access_token `is included.

 ````json
     {